This post may contain affiliate links. Please see my disclosure policy for more details.

 Bald Hill lookout at Stanwell Tops is technically part of north Wollongong, but it’s only an hour’s drive south of Sydney CBD and so impressive that I just had to squeeze it in.

-Bald Hill lookout takes in miles of the craggy Wollongong coastline, and has the best view of the iconic Sea Cliff Bridge snaking out over the water.
+Bald Hill lookout takes in miles of the craggy Wollongong coastline along the Grand Pacific Drive and has the best view of the iconic Sea Cliff Bridge snaking out over the water.

 Pin it for later!